The recipe for vo success includes:

 What most people don’t understand, when they’re exploring the business of voiceovers, is that it’s a business.
 Even though I came to the VO party later in life, (after having been an actress in NYC, then working in PR at the Guggenheim, then making money as a stockbroker on Wall Street, then leaving for ‘Sesame Street’ when I decided to be a full-time mom and raise a family), with everything I’d learned about myself— rejection, motivation, sales, client services, building a book of business, being self-motivated, juggling many tasks simultaneously, writing, the arts, finance, and the unpredictability of stock markets and children— even I didn’t fully appreciate the complexity of what I’d need to do to make this dream a reality, and furthermore the reality, a success.

 So here’s what it takes.
 Drive.
 Money.
 Commitment.
 Talent.
 Organization.
 Follow through.
 Planning.
 Structure.
-Business acumen in marketing, sales, accounting, IT, audio engineering, networking, prospecting, writing, and the soft skills that are harder to define….
-Like how to present yourself in person (well dressed, prompt, engaged, interested) and on-line (non-confrontational, brief, grammatically correct, helpful), and how to gracefully interact with colleagues and professionals, (kind, interested, respectful of their time, prepared and asking questions that you couldn’t answer on your own through the internet).
+Business acumen in marketing, sales, accounting, IT, audio engineering, networking, prospecting, writing, and soft skills that are harder to define….
+Like how to present yourself in person (well dressed, prompt, engaged, interested) and online (non-confrontational, brief, grammatically correct, helpful), and how to gracefully interact with colleagues and professionals, (kind, interested, respectful of their time, prepared and asking questions that you couldn’t answer on your own through the internet).

 What about handshaking?
 Eye contact and a smile?